-What is required to move the DLT industry forward and enable it to realize its full potential?
+What is required to move our industry forward and enable it to realize its full potential?

-A platform that provides a combination of high performance, strong security, effective governance, technical and legal controls to ensure the platform's stability, and tools to enable regulatory compliance.
-Only then do we think mainstream markets will trust a DLT platform enough to adopt it.
+A platform that provides a combination of high performance, strong security, industry-leading governance, and both technical and legal controls to ensure the stability of the platform.
+Only then do we think mainstream markets will trust the platform enough to adopt public DLT en masse.

-Introducing Hedera - a public hashgraph network and governing body designed to address the needs of mainstream markets.
+Introducing Hedera - a governing body and public hashgraph network designed to address the needs of mainstream markets.

-The Hedera network will be governed by a council of leading global enterprises, across multiple industries and geographies.
-Its vision is a cyberspace that is trusted and secure, without the need for centralized parties with inordinate influence.
-Its licensing and governance model protects users by eliminating the risk of forking, protecting the integrity of the codebase, and providing open access to review the underlying software code.
-Platform governance will be decentralized through the Hedera Governing Council, which will have a term-limited, rotating set of governing members that each have equal voting rights over key decisions relating to the platform.1
+Hedera will be governed by a council of renowned enterprises and organizations, across multiple industries and geographies.
+Its vision is a cyberspace that is trusted, secure, and without the need for central servers.
+Its licensing and governance model protects the community by eliminating the risk of splitting, guaranteeing the integrity of the codebase, and providing open access to the protected core.
+All Governing Members will have equal governing rights and each Governing Member (with the exception of Swirlds, Inc.) is expected to serve a limited term, ensuring that governance is decentralized.2

-The Hedera network is a distributed ledger platform that resolves the factors that constrain adoption of public DLT by the mainstream.
+Hedera is both an organization and distributed ledger platform that resolves the factors that constrain adoption of public DLT by the mainstream.

-- 1. PERFORMANCE The platform is built on the hashgraph distributed consensus algorithm, invented by Dr. Leemon Baird.
-The hashgraph consensus algorithm provides near-perfect efficiency in bandwidth usage and consequently can process hundreds of thousands of transactions per second in a single shard (a fully connected, peer-to-peer mesh of nodes in a network).
-Initially, we anticipate that the Hedera network will be able to process 10,000 cryptocurrency transactions per second.
-Consensus latency is measured in seconds, not minutes, hours, or days.. - 2.
+- algorithm, invented by Dr. Leemon Baird.
+Hashgraph provides near-perfect efficiency in bandwidth usage and consequently can process hundreds of thousands of transactions per second in a single shard (a fully-connected, peer-to-peer mesh of nodes in a network).
+Consensus latency is measured in seconds, not minutes, hours, or days. - 2.
 SECURITY Hashgraph achieves the gold standard for security in the field of distributed consensus: asynchronous Byzantine Fault Tolerance (aBFT).
-Other platforms that use coordinators, leaders, or communication timeouts to improve performance tend to be vulnerable to Distributed Denial of Service (DDoS) attacks.
-Hashgraph is resilient to these types of attacks against the consensus algorithm because there is no such leader.
-Achieving this level of security at scale is a fundamental advance in the field of distributed systems.
+Other platforms that use coordinators, leaders, or communication timeouts tend to be vulnerable to Distributed Denial of Service (DDoS) attacks against those vulnerable areas.
+Hashgraph is resilient to these types of attacks against the consensus algorithm, and achieves the theoretical limits of security defined by aBFT.
+Achieving this level of security at scale is a fundamental advance in the field of distributed systems as it is the gold standard for security in this category.

 Many applications require that the consensus order of transactions match the actual order in which the transactions are received by the network.
-It should not be possible for a single party to prevent the flow of transactions into the network, nor influence the order of transactions in the eventual network consensus.
+It should not be possible for a single party to prevent the flow of transactions into the network, nor influence the order of transactions in the eventual community consensus.
 A fair consensus algorithm ensures that if a user can submit a transaction to the network at all, then the transaction will be received by the network and the order in which it was received will be a fair ordering.
-Hashgraph uniquely ensures that the actual order transactions are received by the network will be reflected in the consensus order.
+Hashgraph uniquely ensures that the actual order transactions are received by the community will be reflected in the consensus order.
 In other words, hashgraph ensures both Fair Access and Fair Ordering.

-Formal proofs of the aBFT and fairness properties for the hashgraph consensus algorithm have been available for public review since June 2016.
-Furthermore, the hashgraph algorithm has been validated as aBFT by a math proof checked by computer using the Coq system in October 2018.2
+Formal proofs of the ABFT and fairness properties for the hashgraph consensus algorithm exist and have been available for public review since June, 2016.
+Furthermore, the hashgraph algorithm has been validated as ABFT by a math proof checked by computer using the Coq system in October, 2018.3